LukBartsch/CryptoDashboard/README.md

 ## General Information
-An analytical web application that is used to monitor and visualize financial data on the cryptocurrency market.
+An analytical web application is used to monitor and visualize financial data on the cryptocurrency market.
 It uses the Dash framework integrated with the Plotly library - all for displaying interactive charts.

 Data is collected in real time from several financial services with free API, such as: